painting a room

 fast blotting

-2. Fill up your bucket with clean water and soak a clean rag.
+2. Fill your bucket with clean water and soak a clean rag.
 Hopefully, somebody else can do this while you’re scooping up the spill in step 1.

 3. Use the wet rag to blot the spill and continue blotting until you run out of clean water.